Tryst Lake and Chester Lake are in the same vicinity on opposite sides of the Smith-Dorrien Trail.

 This day will experience two short hikes in Peter Lougheed Provincial Park within close proximity to each other.
 The morning will be consumed by the hike into tiny, sub-alpine Tryst Lake, and the afternoon will enjoy time at nearby and always-popular Chester Lake.

-The drive west on the TransCanada Highway to Canmore, proceeds south on the Smith-Dorrien Trail past the Nordic Ski Center and Spray Lakes.
+The drive west from Calgary on the TransCanada Highway to Canmore, continues south on the Smith-Dorrien Trail past the Nordic Ski Center and Spray Lakes.
 Recent hot weather has left the gravel road bone dry and dusty.
 A quick stop at Buller Pond provides an opportunity for a photo over the tranquil, reflective surface.

-Near the turn into Engaldine Lodge and Shark Lake, a young moose shares enjoyment of warm morning sun.
+Near the turn from the Smith-Dorrien Trail into Engaldine Lodge and Shark Lake, a young moose shares enjoyment of warm morning sun.

 Buller Pond and a moose calf in Peter Lougheed Provincial Park, Kananaskis Country, Alberta, Canada